rednblack99/Sprite_Zero/README.md

 As an admin
-So I have the information I need to create a new user A User cannot ommit any details when signing up to Singletons.
+So I have the information I need to create a new user A User cannot omit any details when signing up to Singletons.

 As a user
 So my profile displays my name